 What If the Other Driver Doesn’t Have Insurance?

 When the other driver does not have insurance coverage, it does limit the victim’s options.
 Because most drivers do not have the money to pay the full amount of the damages out-of-pocket, the victim may not be able to recover as much as they would if the driver were insured.
 However, depending on the other applicable insurance policies, an attorney may be able to help identify whether there are additional coverages.
 For example, if your motorcycle insurance policy includes uninsured or underinsured motorist coverage (UM/UIM), you may be able to seek additional compensation from your own insurer.

 How Much Does a Motorcycle Accident Lawyer Charge?

 Motorcycle accident lawyers, like most personal injury lawyers, typically work on a contingency fee basis.
 This means that we work for you for free unless we win your case.
 If we achieve a settlement or verdict in your favor, then we are paid a percentage of that amount.
 We will set out the percentage in an agreement at the beginning of your representation.

 Talk to a Grayson Motorcycle Accident Lawyer Now

-Cain Injury Law helps people in Grayson and across Georgia.
+Cain & Mays Trial Lawyers help people in Grayson and across Georgia.
 We represent accident victims in a wide array of practice areas, ranging from motorcycle accidents and car accidents to product liability and wrongful death cases.

 We aim to simplify the complicated legal process for our clients by providing straightforward legal advice and regular communication.
 With our years of trial and negotiation experience, you can trust our firm to zealously and diligently represent you after a Grayson motorcycle accident.
 Call our office or contact us online today to set up your free consultation.